magento/magento2-page-builder/docs/create-basic-content-type/step-2-add-templates.md

 ### class

- Just as with any other html template, you can add your own classes to your template elements.
-However, you should **always add the `pagebuilder-content-type` as the first class in the top node in your `preview.html` template** as shown for the Quote.
+ Just as with any other HTML template, you can add your own classes to your template elements.
+However, **always add the `pagebuilder-content-type` as the first class in the top node in your `preview.html` template** as shown for the Quote.
 Page Builder uses the `pagebuilder-content-type` class to add visual indicators and mouseover effects to the Admin preview template, such as correctly positioning the options menu.
 Defining custom LESS/CSS classes for your content type is discussed in [Step 5: Add styles](step-5-add-styles.md).

 ### liveEdit